-Aboriginal children are significantly over represented in the child protection and out-of-home care population.
-A greater understanding of and commitment to practice approaches which take account of Aboriginal history, culture, family relationships and parenting arrangements, is likely to better meet the best interests of Aboriginal children.
+Aboriginal children are significantly over-represented in the Child Protection and out-of-home care population.
+A greater understanding of and commitment to practice approaches, which take into account Aboriginal children’s culture, community, Country, lore, and family relationships and structures, will be important in identifying and determining what is in the best interest of the child.

 Case practitioner tasks